zwacky/wicki-io/content/posts/2022-02-goodbye-google-fonts-data-privacy-gdpr/index.md

 From a GDPR point of view you have 2 options:

 1. **Host the fonts locally**: You can already download them from the Google Fonts website directly.
-2. **Ask your users for consent**: Implement a Consent Banner where Google Fonts is stated as one of the Data Processing Services (DPS).
+2. **Keep using it and ask your users for consent**: Because of the data transfer to Google you're required to ask your users for their consent.
+Implement a Consent Banner where Google Fonts is stated as one of the Data Processing Services (DPS).
 On top, you need to await your user's consent before requesting the Google Font service.
 Postponing font files is inherently not ideal.

+Just ask yourself if the additional value of Google Fonts' convenience is worth it to pay the price for data privacy.

 ## Why you should care